PhaserEditor2D/PhaserEditor/docs/canvas.rst

 From the Preview window
 ^^^^^^^^^^^^^^^^^^^^^^^

-The `Preview window <preview-window.html>`_ allow you you to get a closer look to the assets.
+The `Preview window <preview-window.html>`_ allows you to get a closer look at the assets.
 Like in the Assets window, you can drag an asset key from the Preview and drop it to the scene.
 For example, you can drop "cells" from a sprite-sheet of a retro game into the scene.
 This method could be easier than getting it from the Assets tree:

 .. image:: images/AddObjectFromPreview.png
 	:alt: Add object from the Preview window.